-Writing and making art are like chess.
+Showing your writing to random people is like playing chess.
 Opinions are a dime a dozen as to how you should have played it, what move you should have made, which would have given it “a fine touch,” and what combo would have made you the victor.
-And they could be right.
-All of them!
-The problem lies in you, in listening to any of them.
-If you accept the verdict of one, you might as well accept it of all.
+And they could all be right.
+The problem lies in you for listening to any of them.
+If you accept the verdict of one, you might as well accept it of everyone.
 At the end, you’ll never know your own child, and the music you intended to put there is gone.

-Because writing literature, or even designing a cover, is like writing music.
-It has its own sound.
-You can hear it, and it even makes you emotional.
-If your story or art does not make you emotional in either a happy or a sad way before you start writing it or drawing it, it is the wrong story or the wrong sketch.
+Writing novels, poems, essays—or doing any form of art—is like writing music.
+Each piece has its own sound.
+You can hear it, and it makes you laugh or cry.
+If your story—or any piece of art—does not make you emotional before you start producing it, it is the wrong story or the wrong sketch.
 You must feel your poems.
 They must mean something to you.
 Yet, don’t take my word for it, I’m just one of those with an advice to spare.

-In my experience, a good way to ask an opinion is not to ask for it.
-If it’s a story you’re writing, hand in a bit of it to someone, and don’t say it’s yours.
+In my experience, a good way to ask an opinion is not to ask for it, show it and pretend it’s not yours.
 Our shield is broken once we say something is ours.
-People cannot wait to give opinions.
-Even the stupid give opinions, people who would slaughter your treasure with their wisdom.
+People cannot wait to give opinions when it comes to our own artwork.
+Since you are faulty, then your story will generally be regarded as faulty.
+Even the stupid give opinions, such that would slaughter your treasure with their wisdom.

 To spot one of those jewels, those genetically disposed to find error even in the shape of a perfect grape, pick a quote from one of your favorite writers, a classic writer.
 Chances are it is grammatically incorrect based on today’s standards.
 Say the quote is yours and, after the opinion—which will come—admit it’s not yours.
 Lucy might hate you, but she never liked you, anyway.